 Surrounded by the river valleys of the Rhine, Main and Lahn rivers, Taunus offers many scenic walking trails through dense pine forests and along rolling green hills.

 The tallest peak in the range is Großer Feldberg at 878 metres above sea level.

 4. The historic city of Heidelberg

-This idyllic city in southwestern state of Baden-Württemberg is home to the oldest university in Germany.
-Located on the banks of the Neckar River, Heidelberg is a popular tourist destination due to its magnificent hilltop castle and the well-preserved baroque buildings of the Old Town.
+Located on the banks of the Neckar River, Heidelberg is home to the oldest university in Germany and has some of the best-preserved Baroque buildings in the country.
 It is also one of the few cities in Germany that escaped bombing in WWII.

 5. The cute town of Michelstadt

-Michelstadt is even more beautiful in December, when the town’s historic centre hosts one of the country’s most magical Christmas markets.
+Michelstadt is even more beautiful in December, when the town hosts one of the most magical Christmas markets in Germany.

 This post contains affiliate links.
 This means that I may receive a commission on any purchases made through the links in the post at no extra cost to you.